Last Updated: April 24, 2014

 Facetime Device Compatibility

 FaceTime works on the following devices:

-FaceTime does not work on Windows as of this writing (June 2011).
+FaceTime does not work on Windows or other platforms as of this writing.

 At its introduction in June 2010, FaceTime only worked on iOS 4, the iPhone 4, and Wi-Fi.
 Support for the iPod touch and Mac OS were added in the fall of 2010.
 Support for the iPad 2 was added in March 2011.